-Learn how to do crochet ribbing with this easy tutorial.
+Learn how to crochet ribbing with this easy tutorial.
 There are times when your crochet work just needs a nice rib to finish it off attractively or when you just need a bit of stretch, such as on the bottom of crochet beanie hats, or if you are making garments such as pullovers or cardigans.
 What follows are instructions for a number of different types and styles of crochet rib.

-How to Do Crochet Ribbing
+How to Crochet Ribbing Tutorial

 When working a rib in a crochet, you need to work sideways, so that your rows of crochet resemble the rows of a knitting ribbing.
 Knit ribbing uses a combination of knit and purl stitches to create vertical ribs.

 Some crochet ribs use only one stitch, others use a combination of stitches.
 You will notice that your crochet rib has a right side and a wrong side where the ribs are more pronounced.
 Because your ribs are worked sideways, your foundation chain will be the length that you want the depth of your rib to be.
 If this sounds a little confusing, keep calm, (and crochet on!) the pictures will show you what I mean!